786-go/Taskinator/README.md

 None.
 The program runs smoothly in the browser.

 ### Usage
 None.
-The CSS makes this program enjoyable to use.
+The CSS makes this program intuitive and enjoyable to use.
+Link to deployed app: https://786-go.github.io/Taskinator/

 ### License
 ![GitHub license](https://img.shields.io/badge/license-MIT-green.svg)